MLB Rumors: The Bryce Harper Sweepstakes – What Teams Are Out? What Teams Are Still In?

 The White Sox were said to be the team that would sign either Machado or Harper once one was signed by another team.
 They lost out on Machado and turned their attention to Harper, but they’ve given up on him too.

-670 The Score stated that once Machado was off the table, the White Sox bowed out and won’t even bid on him with his high price tag.
+Outlet 670 The Score stated that once Machado was off the table, the White Sox bowed out and won’t even bid on him with his high price tag.

 Philadelphia Phillies – In